 The compressor settings I use may vary from song to song but I like to use very hard compression.
 The ratio is 10:1 or more, fastest attack and slower release.

-And finally, I blend two tracks together.
-The volume of the main drum bus track is already set up and the compressed track is at zero.
+And finally, I blend two tracks – the volume of the main drum bus track is already set up and the compressed track is at zero.

 Then I slowly start leveling up the volume fader of the compressed track and listening to how it affects the drum sound.

 I don’t want the compressed track to be prominent.
 I just want to blend it so the drum sound becomes more powerful, and even, and cuts in the mix.
 I do it until I’m satisfied with the results.

 Parallel Compression On Vocals

 The approach for vocals is the same.
-You have a main vocal track and compress the copied track.
-But settings might be different.
+You have a main vocal track and compress the copied track but the settings might be different.

-I don’t like to use as hard compression on vocals as I use on drums.
+I don’t like to use as hard compression when mixing vocals as I use on drums.
 It might have a bad impact on the overall vocal sound.

 All these nuances are very important when using parallel compression on vocals.